collapsed-stacks/startups/questions/437/estimating-need-for-data-storage-capacity-for-profiles-on-social-network-startup.md

 - posted by: [George](https://stackexchange.com/users/3516499/george) on 2014-08-23
 - score: 0

-<p>You cannot look at user count alone.
+You cannot look at user count alone.
 A major consideration are the blogs/community posts.
-If you allow these to have pics, or even video, the the size of a sub forum could be larger than all of your user profiles.</p>
+If you allow these to have pics, or even video, the the size of a sub forum could be larger than all of your user profiles.

-<p>You need to better explain the type of data that will be saved, and expected total users in the first month.
-Space is cheap, but whatever space you think you will need, it will double every 6 months.</p>
+You need to better explain the type of data that will be saved, and expected total users in the first month.
+Space is cheap, but whatever space you think you will need, it will double every 6 months.